Wagecore vs Visier vs Eightfold vs Faethm-Pearson.

 Global; 1.6B+ profiles across role types

-Cross-industry automation-risk; not US-knowledge-specific
+Cross-industry automation-risk; not per-role economic calibration

 Wagecard share unit (OG-image artifact)